-But at the same time, there’s an interesting point to be made: this quote has its logic exactly backwards.
+But at the same time, there’s an interesting point to be made: this quote has its logic exactly backward.
 Sure, a leaderless structure like an ant colony brings to mind the visual idea of a commune.
-But Communism as we’ve experienced it (and Socialism for that matter) are associated with central planning, which is the opposite of Swarm Theory.
+But Communism, as we’ve experienced it (and Socialism for that matter), are associated with central planning, which is the opposite of Swarm Theory.
 If you want to look at the economic system that bears the closest resemblance to Swarm Theory, you’ll be looking at good old Capitalism.

 The Invisible Hand = Early Crowdsourcing

 Since Adam Smith described the “Invisible Hand” in 1776, arch-capitalists have ascribed a magical, almost religious quality to the economic distributions within a free market.
 As supply lowers, prices rise.
 How does the system know?
 How does wealth accumulate with those who are meeting a strong demand?
 How is investment capital finding its way to the most promising opportunities?
 Is it God’s will that it be so?

 The “invisible hand” is an instance of Swarm Theory, nothing more.
 The motivation to provide value in exchange for monetary reward is a simple heuristic and economic participants (workers, owners, investors, etc) are the automatons who follow it.
 Therefore the strengths and weaknesses of the various Capitalist systems of the world can be understood by how effectively they replicate a basic swarm system.